microsoft/coyote/docs/_learn/programming-models/machines/machine-termination.md

 ## Explicit termination of a machine

-In order to terminate a Coyote machine explicitly, it must dequeue a special event named `Halt`, which is built-in Coyote.
+Coyote machines continue running unless they are explicitly terminated.
+The runtime will mark a machine as idle if it has no work to do, but it will not reclaim any resources held by the machine unless it is terminated.
+A machine is terminated when it dequeues a special built-in event called `Halt`.

-A `Halt` event can be raised and/or sent to another machine.
-Termination of a machine due to an unhandled `halt` event is valid behavior (the Coyote runtime does not report an error).
+A `Halt` event can be raised (for terminating self) and/or sent to another machine to terminate that machine.
+Termination of a machine due to an unhandled `Halt` event is valid behavior (the Coyote runtime does not report an error).
+An event sent to a halted machine is simply dropped.
+A halted machine cannot be restarted; it remains halted forever.

 From the point of view of formal operational semantics, a halted machine is fully receptive and consumes any event that is sent to it.
 The Coyote runtime implements this semantics efficiently by cleaning up resources allocated to a halted machine and recording that the machine has halted.

-An event sent to a halted machine is simply dropped.

-A halted machine cannot be restarted; it remains halted forever.